Google Reviews for Accountants – Why Your Firm Needs More| |

 Reviews provide transparency into the quality of your services and how you treat your customers.
 Good reviews help build a level of comfort and trust with prospective clients and help push them towards conversion.
 And if you happen to get a bad review, don’t sit back and do nothing!
 For starters, be sure to reply to bad reviews (in a general manner of course).
 This will show potential customers that you care about your clients.
 Next, bury the bad review by acquiring fresh positive reviews.

 And don’t go thinking no reviews are better than bad reviews.
-If your Google listing has no reviews at all, people will assume your business was not worthy of anyone taking the time to write a positive review.
+If your Google Business Profile has no reviews at all, people will assume your business was not worthy of anyone taking the time to write a positive review.
 And you can bet they will pick up and move on to one of your competitors!

 Gain Customer Feedback